MrDark-X/Netra-Network-scanner/README.md

 # 🔍 NETRA - Network Reconnaissance and Analysis Tool
+## 🙌 Author
+- Developed with ❤️ by Chalamalasetty Yaswanth Surya
+- Cybersecurity Researcher & Developer

 **NETRA** (Network Exploration Tool by **Chalamalasetty Yaswanth Surya**) is a Python-based command-line tool designed for network reconnaissance and footprinting.
 It helps penetration testers, red teamers, and network administrators identify live hosts, scan open ports, and detect common services running on machines within a target network or subnet.